calroc/Xerblin-1/README.md

 *    Loop - do something over again.
 *    Branch - do one thing or another.

-Using the above three relations compound commands can be composed to perform more involved tasks using the built-in or user-provided "primitives" and other compound commands.
+Using the above three relations you can compose compound commands to perform more involved tasks with the built-in or user-provided "primitive" commands and other compound commands.
 Composition can be done by program, by command line, in the GUI using the mouse and keyboard, or by means of parsing languages.

 With a rich set of basic commands and the three kinds of compound commands you have a completely general computer interface that allows for customization and flexibility and can be easily understood and mastered by the average user.